 Mr. de Fazekas has worked extensively in the innovation sector with many research institutions, large corporate innovators, clusters, startups and scaling technology companies.

 He has a proven track record in helping drive the acceleration, and increased valuation, of technology scaleups.
 Anthony is lead outside counsel to many scale-ups: managing cross-disciplinary teams, systemizing legal offerings, and advising on a range of IP and commercial issues.
 He has a track record in formulating winning IP and IP monetization strategies, and contributing to successful exits fuelled by development of winning IP portfolios.

 Anthony developed our firm's Scaleup Preparedness Program, which includes a series of modules on key legal/IP/regulatory topics that help scaleups accelerate their business globally, to remain agile while managing risks.

-As the head of technology and innovation for Canada, he manages our firm's extensive, cross-practice technology and innovation industry group.
-He leads thought leadership initiatives in Canada, is part of our global, integrated technology and innovation team, and is responsible for continuous build out of our scaleup program, including associated legal technology.
+As the head of technology & innovation for Canada, he manages our firm's extensive, cross-practice technology & innovation industry group.
+He leads thought leadership initiatives in Canada, is part of our global, integrated technology & innovation team, and is responsible for continuous build out of our scaleup program including associated legal technology.

-Anthony teaches the legal and IP portion of the Rotman FinTech MBA elective course.
-He speaks extensively about a range of topics, including protecting value and managing risk in technology collaborations, legal and ethical implications of AI (especially from the point of adoption of AI by enterprises), data sharing and ownership arrangements in AI, and IP strategy and IP development programs for scaleups.
+Anthony is a regular lecturer on IP- and innovation-related topics including for example the IP portion of the Rotman FinTech MBA elective course, IP commercialization for Osgoode Hall Law School.
+He speaks extensively about a range of topics including protecting value and managing risk in technology collaborations, legal and ethical implications of AI (especially from the point of adoption of AI by enterprises), data sharing and ownership arrangements in AI, and IP strategy and IP development programs for scaleups.